MaXerri/Class-Assignments/README.md

  I did not write the skeleton of these files.
 I only filled in the implementation of the ML algorithms.

+* Kaggle Competition: Design a Machine learning model from scratch to predict if a dog's leg is lame from gait anayysis data

 *  P1: use K-nearest neighbors classifiers to build a basic classifier for face recognition

 *  P2:implement a simple Perceptron classifier to classify digits